Ischemic Heart Disease Is Defined As Quizlet

 Prevention and Management: Mitigating the Risks

 Preventing ischemic heart disease hinges on addressing modifiable risk factors.
 This involves adopting a heart-healthy diet low in saturated fats, trans fats, sodium, and added sugars, while emphasizing fruits, vegetables, whole grains, and lean proteins.
 Regular physical activity, aiming for at least 150 minutes of moderate-intensity exercise weekly, strengthens the heart muscle and improves circulation.
-Smoking cessation is paramount, as nicotine and other chemicals severely damage blood vessels and promote clotting.
+Smoking cessation is key, as nicotine and other chemicals severely damage blood vessels and promote clotting.
 Managing conditions like hypertension and diabetes through medication and lifestyle changes is critical.
 Maintaining a healthy weight and limiting alcohol intake further reduce risk.

 For individuals diagnosed with ischemic heart disease, management focuses on symptom control, preventing progression, and reducing the risk of future events.
 Medications are often essential: antiplatelet agents (like aspirin) to prevent clots, statins to lower LDL cholesterol and stabilize plaques, beta-blockers to reduce heart workload and blood pressure, and ACE inhibitors or ARBs to protect the kidneys and heart.
 Lifestyle modifications remain foundational.
 In cases of significant blockages, procedures like coronary angioplasty (with stenting) or coronary artery bypass grafting (CABG) may be necessary to restore blood flow.